 To protect electronic records from permanent loss, it is vital that locations set up a procedure to remotely back up files.
 There are many companies that provide this service.
-Be sure, however, to investigate the integrity of the company and ask questions about the security measures used.
-Security measures vary from provider to provider.
+Be sure, however, to investigate the integrity of the company and ask questions about the security measures used as security measures vary from provider to provider.
 Ask the following questions: How often will backups be done?
 What kind of physical security is in place for the actual hardware that the data will be stored on?
-What encryption methods will be used?
-Will your data be on a dedicated server or a shared server?
-If you are using a shared server, what barriers are in place to keep your information separate from other organizations?